LinuxLab-ESGI/Samba-Memento/README.md

 You can install Samba via these commands :

+<i>For Debian distributions :</i>
 ```
 apt install samba -y
 ```

-<i>For Debian distributions or</i>
+<i>For RedHat ones :</i>
 ```
 dnf install samba -y
 ```
-<i>For RedHat ones</i>

 Of course, your equipment must be connected on a LAN and preferably with a static address.

->In fact, it will much easier to access to the samba server if the equipment has a static address not provided by a DHCP server.
+>In fact, it will be easier to use and configure the Samba server if the equipment has a static address not provided by a DHCP server.

 ## I - Create a Samba server

-Once Samba is downloaded, you have to create the directory where you want users have to access.
-With *mkdir* command create the folder.
-For the example, we will use the directory <b>/home/pi/shared/public</b>.
+Once the Samba server is installed, create the directory where you want users have to access.
+With the *mkdir* command create the directory.
+As an example, we will use <b>/home/pi/shared/public</b>.

-Then, open with nano or vim the configuration file <u>/etc/samba/smb.conf</u>.
-Add the following lines :
+Then, edit the configuration file <b>/etc/samba/smb.conf</b> and add the following lines :

 ```
 [MyAwesomeSambaServer]